 The HLC has developed a model for continued accreditation through a program called Pathways.
-The three pathways for continued accreditation are: Standard, AQIP and Open.
+The two pathways for continued accreditation are Standard and Open.
 In addition to the regular monitoring that occurs through HLC’s Institutional Update and other processes, institutions on each pathway complete multiple reviews to ensure they continue to meet the Criteria for accreditation and pursue institutional improvement.

 Wayne State College has selected the Open Pathway.
 The Open Pathway separates the continued accreditation process into two components: the Assurance Review and the Quality Initiative.